MiniZinc/libminizinc/en/spec.rst

     [1, _]

-In a array literal all elements must have the same type-inst, or be coercible to the same type-inst (as in the last example above, where the fixed integer :mzn:`1` will be coerced to a :mzn:`var int`).
+In an array literal all elements must have the same type-inst, or be coercible to the same type-inst (as in the last example above, where the fixed integer :mzn:`1` will be coerced to a :mzn:`var int`).